-The remains of Bickfords Fuse Works can be found in Tuckingmill along the side of the A3047 leading into Camborne.
+Bickfords Fuse Works: The remains of this important site can be seen in Tuckingmill along the side of the A3047 leading into Camborne.

 The present day remains of the factory were purchased from Tuckingmill Foundry in 1888, prior to this the fuse was produced over the road.
 The company was taken over by Nobel Industries in 1921, safety fuse continued to be made on the site until July 1961.

 There is a commemorative plaque set in the wall as a lasting memory to William Bickford’s invention.
 The images on this page were taken in early 2013.

 On this occasion the gate to the rear of the workshops was open.
 I wandered in and was lucky enough to have a good look around the Bickfords Fuse Works site.
 Entry into the buildings was unwise due to their dangerous condition.